Rachel Scott: Martyrdom

+The circumstances surrounding Scott's death and its relation to her religious beliefs are disputed.
+While Scott's mother made several claims, including that she had offered to be friends to Klebold, that Klebold was romantically interested in her, that Klebold and Harris mocked her for her religious beliefs, and that her daughter was on a "target list.", investigations in the years following the shooting—especially Dave Cullen's findings in his book Columbine—have concluded that Klebold and Harris were not targeting people for their religion, ethnicity, or gender.
+Scott did not know the two boys personally and was in a different academic grade than them.

-The deaths of Scott and fellow student Cassie Bernall—also a Christian—during the Columbine massacre led both to be subsequently depicted and remembered by groups of evangelical Christians as Christian martyrs.
-This began during her funeral on April 24, 1999, which was televised.
+The deaths of both Scott and fellow student and Columbine victim Cassie Bernall were both subsequently described by groups of evangelical Christians as Christian martyrs.
+This began during Scott's funeral on April 24, 1999, which was televised.
 At the beginning of the ceremony, Barry Palser, a pastor from an Assemblies of God organization, gave a speech in which he said she was "one who has given [her] life for the Lord Jesus Christ, a modern-day martyr."
 Pastor Bruce Porter delivered a sermon later in the service, in which he called Rachel a "warrior" who carried "a torch that was stained by the blood of the martyrs from the very first day of the Church's existence".
 Porter then requested that others pick up the "torch" in Scott's wake.

 In the following year's numerous books—termed "hagiographies" by sociologist Ralph Larkin—were published about Scott and Bernall with the assistance of or authorship by their parents.
 Porter also wrote a book about Scott, making frequent references to sacrifice.
 Many web pages have been published that are specifically dedicated to Scott and she is prominently featured in more broadly themed Columbine memorial websites.
 Some of these sites explicitly or implicitly refer to Scott's belief in Christianity and suggest that she was killed because of it.
-Journalist Hanna Rosin framed public remembrance of her death as part of a phenomenon in which teenage Christians began obsessing over Christian-based death.
+Journalist Hanna Rosin framed public remembrance of her death as part of a phenomenon in which teenage Christians began obsessing over Christian-based death, as a form of a martyr complex.
 Scott's mother and her brother Craig toured many schools across the United States years after the shooting to speak about Rachel's life, asserting that she probably died because of her religious beliefs.
 Christian churches used the martyr narrative of Scott's and Bernall's deaths to promote themselves and recruit members.